 For those who are new here, we are Kate and Jeremy Storm, travel bloggers and Italy travel addicts who have cumulatively spent more than a year each, over the course of many trips, exploring Italy in-depth.

-After three visits there, including a six-week stint this fall, our desire to return to Italy just keeps growing: there will always be more villages to explore, natural beauty to marvel at, and, of course, pasta and wine to enjoy.
+After more trips (and plates of pasta) than we can count, our desire to return to Italy just keeps growing: there will always be more villages to explore, natural beauty to marvel at, and, of course, pasta and wine to enjoy.

 Table of Contents

 After Planning Your 2 Week Italy Itinerary…

 … we’d love to help continue to plan your trip to Italy in more detail here on Our Escape Clause!

 We have been writing about Italy travel since 2016, and have amassed a collection of 100+ Italy blog posts available for free on this website, covering everything from the best hidden gems in Rome to what a coperto is (and why you should expect to pay one).

 Cities like Rome and Venice are among our absolute favorites in the world, and we write about them extensively–but if you’re interested in getting off the beaten path in Italy, we have lots of options for that, too, from enjoying the mosaics of Ravenna to taking a road trip in Puglia.

 One of my favorite things to write is detailed itineraries (like this one!), and we have suggestions for Rome, Florence, Venice, Cinque Terre, the Amalfi Coast, Milan, Naples, and more (and in the cases of some cities, several versions depending on how long you have to explore!).